 For the early bird with something bigger on the schedule, aim to eat mostly carbohydrate-based foods with little fiber and fat (these can cause indigestion and will slow the release of the glucose into the bloodstream).
 Some good choices here include baked oatmeal, toast with peanut butter or a banana, a fruit smoothie or even a glass of orange juice.

 All that said, regardless of whether you eat a small snack or exercise fasted, you should definitely hydrate in the morning.
-Aim for 16-20 ounces of water before you go on your good morning workout.
+Aim for 16-20 oz. of water before you go on your good morning workout.

 This can be a great time to exercise since you may not need to change the timing of your meals and snacks.
 If you're a late morning or early afternoon exerciser, you've likely already eaten and digested breakfast.